Founded in March 2004, synth.nu follows an ethos that covers both new and established acts.

-The heart of The Electricity Club is properly written features, not buzz blogging.
+The heart of the site is properly written features, not buzz blogging.
 I don’t like the whole “this is a song, now here’s another…” approach that other websites indulge in.
 People of a certain adult demographic just haven’t got the time or inclination to go through 10-15 new acts each week; they want to know which band you think is the best and why they should spend money or invest an hour of their time for them.

-If people connect with your ethos and enjoy what you write, then they will trust your opinion and return for more.
-But you need to maintain quality control.
-So TEC has to be about what’s good, not what’s going on in The Scene.
-This is why TEC doesn’t have many news bulletins.
+So ELECTRICITYCLUB.CO.UK has to be about what’s good, not what’s going on in The Scene.
+This is why the site doesn’t have many news bulletins.

 What do I look for in a new act submission?
 A good song accompanied by a reasonable video with hopefully two or three other numbers of comparable quality.
 The video is important because it tests the commitment of the artist with regards their visual presentation, as well as their songwriting and production.
 I come from a generation where videos and sleeve artwork were important; so it’s not just about the music and bands need to be aware that.

-Just because an act hasn’t been featured on TEC before, it doesn’t mean they won’t be in the future.
-The best example of that is Glasgow’s ANALOG ANGEL who TEC passed on in 2011.
+Just because an act hasn’t been featured on ELECTRICITYCLUB.CO.UK before, it doesn’t mean they won’t be in the future.
+The best example of that is Glasgow’s ANALOG ANGEL who I passed on in 2011.
 They were quite industrial back then, but changed direction and became more synthpop.
-So when they released ‘We Won’t Walk Away’ in 2013, I asked them for a video to feature on TEC which they duly presented.
+So when they released ‘We Won’t Walk Away’ in 2013, I asked them for a video to feature on the site which they duly presented.

-By the same token, just because an act has had TEC coverage before doesn’t mean that their future releases will be featured.
-One artist demanded we remove a second video that we had on an article about them, so that it could be used for a future TEC review… hang on!
+By the same token, just because an act has had coverage before doesn’t mean that their future releases will be featured.
+One artist demanded we remove a second video that we had on an article about them, so that it could be used for a future review… hang on!
 There is a strange sense of entitlement from some artists which I find baffling.
-The Electricity Club is not a crowdfunded promotional service. *laughs*
+ELECTRICITYCLUB.CO.UK is not a crowdfunded promotional service. *laughs*

-But slagging TEC off on social media and to their friends is not the best way to gain favourable attention from us.
-The thing is, TEC is not the only platform covering electronic music… other blogs ARE available.
+But slagging ELECTRICITYCLUB.CO.UK off on social media and to their friends is not the best way to gain favourable attention from us.
+The thing is, ELECTRICITYCLUB.CO.UK is not the only platform covering electronic music… other blogs ARE available.

 It’s definitely been fun, it’s the reason why I am still doing it and would like to do it for a few more years yet 😉

-Two interviews spring to mind as favourites and good examples of TEC’s development.
+Two interviews spring to mind as favourites and good examples of the site’s development.
 In 2011, I interviewed Stephen Morris from NEW ORDER.

-I was surprised TEC’s request was accepted, but we had a brilliant 70 minute chat.
+I was surprised ELECTRICITYCLUB.CO.UK’s request was accepted, but we had a brilliant 70 minute chat.
 He said something about “Never say never” when it came to the future of NEW ORDER.

 Then a few months later, NEW ORDER announced they were returning, but without Hooky.
-So TEC was inadvertently part of a subtle promotional campaign to rebuild the band’s profile before the news broke!
+So the site was inadvertently part of a subtle promotional campaign to rebuild the band’s profile before the news broke!

 Has 2015 been a good or disappointing music year?
-Will we remember this year when we look back in a couple of years with a lots of joy or with big sadness over it?
+Will we remember this year when we look back in a couple of years?

 I think 2015 has been good, especially for veteran acts proving they can still do excellent music, be it JEAN-MICHEL JARRE, A-HA, JOHN FOXX or NEW ORDER.
 Age is not a barrier to creativity, although lack of motivation to challenge oneself artistically in later years might be… 2015 was certainly better than 2012, which I felt was a lacklustre year for electronic pop.

-DEPECHE MODE can still do brilliant stuff, my favourite 21st Century songs are ‘Oh Well’, ‘I Feel Loved’, and the TRENTEMØLLER club mix of ‘Wrong’; I think from those three, you can work out how I prefer DM to sound.
+DEPECHE MODE can still do brilliant stuff, my favourite 21st Century songs are ‘Oh Well’, ‘I Feel Loved’, and the TRENTEMØLLER club mix of ‘Wrong’; I think from those three, you can work out how I prefer DEPECHE MODE to sound today.

 But personally, I am not keen on DEPECHE MODE’s modern day concert format which is more rock based and dominated by live drums; however, I need to clarify about why I’m so critical of them and in particular, Christian Eigner aka ‘The Drumhead’ 😉